%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 Professor of Linguistics and Education

 Takahashi has published more than twenty books including scholarly books in English and Japanese on language learning, cross-cultural communication, and lexico-semantics; thirteen co-authored textbooks for Japanese learners of English, eight of which have been translated into Chinese and Korean; and Japanese translations of Rosa Parks: My Story, Quiet Strength, and Dear Mrs. Parks.
-Her research interests include second language acquisition, particularly lexico-semantic transfer and pragmatic transfer, and cross-cultural communication.
+Her research interests include second language acquisition, particularly lexico-semantic transfer and pragmatic transfer, cross-cultural communication, and translation theory.
 Her research has been widely published and cited in scholarly journals and books in the field of applied linguistics.
 She has also published numerous articles in magazines and journals for English learners in Japan, and is a well-respected translator of Japanese and English.